brean/docker-ros/README.md

 1. [VS Code](https://code.visualstudio.com/download) (If you want to use [Codium](https://vscodium.com/) you can use [DevPodContainers](https://github.com/3timeslazy/vscodium-devpodcontainers), however it requires some more steps to setup and is still experimental so we focus on VS Code).
 1. docker ([docker-ce](https://docs.docker.com/engine/install/) recommended)
    1. don't forget to do the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (creating the `docker`-group and add yourself)
+1. The [VS Code Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (not needed for the first 3 parts)
-1. (optional) [docker-nvidia-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you have an nvidia-gpu and don't want software rendering for 3D tools like [rviz](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html).
+1. (optional) [docker-nvidia-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you have an nvidia-gpu and don't want software rendering for 3D tools like [rviz](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html), starting at step 5.
 1. Beginner to intermediate ROS 2 and python knowledge, some docker basics.
 The [Tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) on the ROS 2 website are a good start be aware of a steep learning curve if you are new to ROS!
 1. Some disk space as docker container can take up some GB.